 If you’re taking combined pills and miss two or more hormone pills, you should call your doctor.
-What you should do next will depend on what kind of pill you’re on, so she can advise you.
-No matter what, you should use a backup method of birth control like a condom since your chances of getting pregnant are much higher after you miss two or more pills.
+What you should do next will depend on what kind of pill you’re on, so they can advise you.
+No matter what, you should use a backup method of birth control, like a condom, since your chances of getting pregnant are much higher after you miss two or more pills.

 Other Reasons the Pill Can Fail

-Improper storage.
+You don’t store it right.
 Birth control pills should be stored at room temperature, away from moisture and heat, so don’t keep them in your bathroom.
-Make sure to keep them in their original packaging so that they’re protected.
+Make sure to keep them in their original packaging to protect them.